Summer Camp Music Festival

 The Summer Camp Music Festival is a multi-day music festival created by Jay Goldberg Events & Entertainment and held annually on Memorial Day Weekend at Three Sisters Park in Chillicothe, Illinois.
 The event typically attracts around 20,000 visitors, of which between 8,000 and 10,000 arrive before gates open.
-In 2014, it was listed as one of the top 40 music festivals in Rolling Stone.
+In 2014, it was listed as one of the top 40 music festivals in Rolling Stone and in 2015 on Rolling Stone's 50 Must-See Music Festivals.

 Soulpatch

 Soulpatch is a long-term, interactive garden space at Three Sisters Park.
 Experts have been providing education and answer questions about gardening at Summer Camp since 2014.

 Annual history

 2001

 The first annual Summer Camp Music Festival was held June 23–24, 2001.
+The initial event saw over 1,000 attendees.
+Twenty bands on 2 stages played for 2 days.

 Line up, among others

 2002

 The second annual Summer Camp Music Festival was held July 5–7, 2002.

 Line up, among others

 2003

 The third annual Summer Camp Music Festival was held May 24–26, 2003.
 This year marked the first time Umphrey's McGee began playing at Summer Camp.